-Grounds specific to this policy for refusing a direct assignment
+Grounds specific to this policy which can be used to refuse a direct assignment

-- (i) The assignee is under 18 years of age and does not have a person who can hold the tenancy in trust for them and also act as a guarantor. - (ii) The tenant(s) wants to assign their tenancy to a family member (unless exceptional circumstances apply). - (iii) The assignee has not lived at the property for at least 12 months, unless they are married or in a civil partnership.
-(This timescale mirrors that of the succession rights of members of a tenant's family as set out in the Housing Act 1985, s87.) - (iv) If the proposed assignee has an outstanding debt with us. - (v) If legal proceedings have been commenced against the tenant. - (vi) We have previously taken legal action against the proposed assignee. - (vii) The property has been adapted for use by a disabled person and the proposed assignee is not disabled, or is disabled but will not make use of the adaptations. - (viii) The assignment will not make best use of the property, e.g. because of its size, suitability or nature. - (ix) The property is unaffordable for the assignee. - (x) The condition of the property is unacceptable. - (xi) If the assignment were to proceed it would place us in breach of a legal obligation such as the Right to Rent, or planning conditions associated with s106 Agreements or Rural Exception Sites. - (xii) If the assignment were to proceed, it could place our tenants, members of their family, the public or our staff or contractors at risk of serious harm. - (xiii) The proposed assignee or a member of their household has caused anti-social behaviour, has been involved in unlawful or immoral activity, or has been responsible for a significant breach of tenancy, even where no court order, injunction or legal notice has been served on them. - (xiv) Where we have reason to believe that the assignee does not intend to live in the property.
+- (i) The assignee is under 18 years of age and does not have a person who can hold the tenancy in trust for them and also act as a guarantor. - (ii) The tenant(s) wants to assign their tenancy to a family member (unless exceptional circumstances apply). - (iii) The assignment will create a right of succession where such a right no longer exists (reference will need to be made to the tenancy agreement). - (iv) The assignee has not lived at the property for at least 12 months, unless they are married or in a civil partnership.
+(This timescale mirrors that of the succession rights of members of a tenant's family as set out in the Housing Act 1985, s87.) - (v) If the proposed assignee has an outstanding debt with us. - (vi) If legal proceedings have been commenced against the tenant. - (vii) We have previously taken legal action against the proposed assignee. - (viii) The property has been adapted for use by a disabled person and the proposed assignee is not disabled, or is disabled but will not make use of the adaptations. - (ix) The assignment will not make best use of the property, e.g. because of its size, suitability or nature. - (x) The property is unaffordable for the assignee. - (xi) The condition of the property is unacceptable. - (xii) If the assignment were to proceed it would place us in breach of a legal obligation such as the Right to Rent, or planning conditions associated with s106 Agreements or Rural Exception Sites. - (xiii) If the assignment were to proceed, it could place our tenants, members of their family, the public or our staff or contractors at risk of serious harm. - (xiv) The proposed assignee or a member of their household has caused anti-social behaviour, has been involved in unlawful or immoral activity, or has been responsible for a significant breach

+- of tenancy, even where no court order, injunction or legal notice has been served on them. - (xv) Where we have reason to believe that the assignee does not intend to live in the property. - (xvi) Where the assignee has pets and there are restrictions on keeping animals in the property.